esheldon/pigen/README.md

 Motivation
 ----------

-Provide a very simple way to interfact with C code.
+Provide a very simple way to interface with C code.
 The goal here is to improve performance and keep this wrapper code simple and easy.
-The goal is not to wrap existing code of any kind, but rather to wrap C code written specifically to by easy to wrap.
+The goal is not to wrap existing code of all kinds, but rather to wrap C code carefully crafted to be easy to wrap.

 Principles
 ----------